Sign-up for the latest Lookout news and threat research

 Yeah, I think enterprise clients need to be looking at simplification.
 They need to be reducing the number of vendors and really looking at the ones that can provide the most or least holistic pieces of items related to the topology.
-And I think simplification will drive the embedded value from those providers, right to look at how they can deploy the right SSC capability.
-You know, the foundation of all of this is zero trust and it's multi tiered.
-So, tier one, having a great analytical console to look at policy, notifications, leveraging elements of AI, etc. These are very important In terms of analytics and notifications when you need it when you want it and then applying those some automated meaning to your to to that is the security, data security side Threat Protection pieces.
+And I think simplification will drive the embedded value from those providers, right, to look at how they can deploy the right SSE capability.
+You know, the foundation of all of this is zero trust and it's multi-tiered.
+So, tier one, having a great analytical console to look at policy, notifications, leveraging elements of AI, etc. These are very important In terms of analytics and notifications when you need it, when you want it and then applying those some automated meanings to your security, data security side threat protection pieces.
 And then tier three is Caz, B cloud security access brokers ETL, a, SVG for the website.
-But SSE is critical piece of that entire tool chest.
-And I think organizations are thinking, so that secure workstream part of that is critical, is bolting onto that capability is thinking about that in investing early in the cycle for less pain later.
-There's pain, the pain will be much later than an operational moment.
-That's the point of the modernization is capital Smith.
+But SSE is a critical piece of that entire tool chest.
+And I think organizations are thinking, so that secure workstream part of that is critical, is bolting onto that capability, is thinking about that in investing early in the cycle for less pain later.
+There's pain.
+The pain will be much later than an operational moment.
+That's the point of the modernization...
 So it's critical.

 Hank Schless 15:54

-The question that we talked about a lot internally, externally sort of everywhere, but as is the case with your technology, and your frameworks?
-How do you think SSC will evolve, let's say, the next three to five years,
+The question that we talked about a lot internally, externally –– sort of everywhere –– was the case with your technology and your frameworks.
+How do you think SSE will evolve, let's say, the next three to five years?

 Faz Sadikali 16:08

-there's gonna be further consolidation in the market.
+There's gonna be further consolidation in the market.
 I mean, that's inevitable.
-And I think the ones that are out there that have great functionality, great capability to drive less confusion in terms of what they offer on Cloud, etc. You know, the current status is 10 to 15% of current organizations use SSE effectively, I think what's going to happen is there's going to be a massive Upshot, over the next number of years, with the amount of data breaches, ransomware, hacking, et cetera, they're only getting more sophisticated, leveraging all kinds of core capability, AI, etc. They're only getting more sophisticated.
-So SSC, is a critical part of that, to fortify that journey that is going to continue to the cloud.
-But fortify it, not just at rest, needs to be in transmission.
-This means the background, there needs to be a flow and a propagation and SSE provide that.
+And I think the ones that are out there that have great functionality, great capability to drive less confusion in terms of what they offer on cloud, etc. You know, the current status is, 10 to 15% of current organizations use SSE effectively.
+I think what's going to happen is there's going to be a massive upshot over the next number of years, with the amount of data breaches, ransomware, hacking, et cetera, they're only getting more sophisticated, leveraging all kinds of core capability, AI, etc. They're only getting more sophisticated.
+So SSE, is a critical part of that, to fortify that journey that is going to continue to the cloud.
+But fortify it, not just at rest –– needs to be in transmission.
+This means the background; there needs to be a flow and a propagation, and SSE provide that.
 So I think we're gonna see that evolution continue with more organizations taking it up and evolving the baseline capability, right, to not just be 1/10 of functionality being used, but maybe eight or nine points out of 10.

 Hank Schless 17:22

 Right.
-And, I mean, we see it now, you know, talk about something recent with this whole situation over Uber, not to bash on Uber at all, this is just a these kinds of things, unfortunately, can sort of happen to anyone, and you look at and there's been so much that's come out about it, which I think is good, you know, people can learn from situations like this.
-And you just look at the steps the kill chain, that this attacker who was apparently 18 years old, used, you know, it was social engineering, to get into a VPN to then jump to another service to kind of then move laterally.
+And, I mean, we see it now, you know.
+Talk about something recent with this whole situation over Uber.
+Not to bash on Uber at all.
+This is just one of these kinds of things, unfortunately, can sort of happen to anyone.
+And you look at it and there's been so much that's come out about it, which I think is good, you know, people can learn from situations like this.
+And you just look at the steps of the kill chain that this attacker, who was apparently 18 years old, used, you know.
+It was social engineering, to get into a VPN, to then jump to another service to kind of then move laterally.
 And then all of a sudden, they have access to the internal Uber domain.
-And, to your point, like, it's getting more complex.
+And to your point, like, it's getting more complex.
 And then on top of that, it's becoming more accessible.
 And it being the ability to execute these data breaches, you know, things like ransomware, as a service, all of that is becoming far more accessible.
-So it's sort of a scary mix of more complex capability, in addition to more accessibility to people who may want to these kinds of things.
+So it's sort of a scary mix of more complex capability, in addition to more accessibility to people who may want to do these kinds of things.
 So we're kind of coming up on time here.
-Foz, sort of wrap things up, what would you say would be kind of biggest takeaway, right?
+Faz, sort of wrap things up.
+What would you say would be kind of biggest takeaway, right?
 How can people reap the benefits of cloud while also ensuring that their data is secure?

 Faz Sadikali 18:34

-Yeah, what procedures, right policies in place, these are critical pieces, and the security workstream, being bolted on to that piece to looking at top down bottom up procedures, data regulations related to the modernization, but taking it in pieces, knowing that it's a journey, that's an investment on the organization side, to get there.
-An example of that is a lot of clients want to leverage AI, the core basis of AI is data.
+Yeah, what procedures, right?
+Policies in place?
+These are critical pieces.
+And the security workstream, being bolted on to that piece, to looking at top-down/bottom-up procedures, data regulations related to the modernization.
+But taking it in pieces, knowing that it's a journey, that it’s an investment on the organization side to get there.
+An example of that is a lot of clients want to leverage AI.
+The core basis of AI is data.
 So data prediction requires the right level of data visibility.
-So I think we're going to see continued focus on data, we're gonna see clients leveraging more and more SSC based solutions that are robust, but you don't really need this massive team, as I've said, just need the right visibility to it.
+So I think we're going to see continued focus on data, we're gonna see clients leveraging more and more SSE based solutions that are robust, but you don't really need this massive team, as I've said, just need the right visibility to it.
 And I think with that bolted on capability, the right tooling, clients will be successful in the monetization.

 Hank Schless 19:34

 Right?
 So again, it's all about protecting the data.
-But I like your approach here where it seems that it's all about efficiency.
-It's a quality over quantity approach to doing this, right, securing your data, making sure it's safe and keeping up with the modern benefits of running in the cloud.
+But I like your approach here, where it seems that it's all about efficiency.
+It's a quality over quantity approach to doing this, right?
+Securing your data, making sure it's safe and keeping up with the modern benefits of running in the cloud.
 All right.
 Well, I think that's our time here.
-Thank you so much for joining us really appreciate it.
+Thank you so much for joining us.
+I really appreciate it.
 They want to learn more, where can people find you or maybe your blog or your site or something like that?

 Faz Sadikali 19:57

-Yeah, just on LinkedIn, people can find me Out insights.co Definitely check out on LinkedIn.
+Yeah, just on LinkedIn… definitely check me out on LinkedIn.
 Look me up.
 But yeah, thanks.
-Thanks for having me appreciate the time and always love doing this.
+Thanks for having me.
+Appreciate the time and always love doing this.

 Hank Schless 20:10

 Yeah, it's always fun.
 I mean, of course, it's been a pleasure having you.
-So for the listeners if you'd like to know more about modernizing it, and a little bit more about fuzzers approach he did write an article about this, which you can find on lookout.com/blog.
-Be sure to follow look out on LinkedIn and Twitter.
+So, for the listeners, if you'd like to know more about modernizing IT and a little bit more about Faz’s approach, he did write an article about this, which you can find on lookout.com/blog.
+Be sure to follow Lookout on LinkedIn and Twitter.
 Thank you all for joining in and we'll talk to you next time.